BK-97/RTSSystem/README.md

 # RTSSystem

-Generic Real Time Strategy System
+Generic Real Time Strategy Game System For Unity

+This project is a project that I did both for improving myself and to help me in my future projects.

+RTS System Mechanics

++ [ ]RTSSelectAndMove
+- [ ]RTSResourcesManagement
+- [ ]RTSBuildings